npm/cacache/README.md

 #### <a name="get-hasContent"></a> `> cacache.get.hasContent(cache, integrity) -> Promise`

 Looks up a [Subresource Integrity hash](#integrity) in the cache.
-If content exists for this `integrity`, it will return the specific single integrity hash that was found.
+If content exists for this `integrity`, it will return an object, with the specific single integrity hash that was found in `sri` key, and the size of the found content as `size`.
 If no content exists for this integrity, it will return `false`.

 ##### Fields